 The SC Voucher Program is a voluntary program.
-A licensed, registered, waivered, exempt and/or approved child care provider may enroll into the program as a Level A, B, or C. Family, Friend, or Neighbor providers may also enroll but enrollment is specific to the family or families served.
+A licensed, registered, waivered, exempt and/or approved child care provider may enroll into the program if they meet the enrollment criteria.
+Family, Friend, or Neighbor providers may also enroll but enrollment is specific to the family or families served.